 Hager, S.W. and Schemel, L.E., 1997, Effects of reduced wastewater phosphate concentrations in South San Francisco Bay

 Oceanography from Stanford (2007).
-Her postdoc reseach applied tools of satellite remote sensing and 3D ecosystem modeling to phytoplankton formation in the San
+Her postdoc reseach applied tools of satellite remote sensing and 3D ecosystem modeling to phytoplankton formation in the San Francisco Bay.

 Amy Little worked with the project from January 2002 to September 2004.
 She has a BS degree in mechanical engineering from UC Davis (1996) and an MS in

 biological oceanography at UC Santa Cruz (2004).
 Amy was responsible for collecting and analyzing samples to the describe variability of water quality parameters in San Francisco Bay and Delta.
 In addition she was very talented at creating software that streamlined our data analysis and data visualization.
 She is now an Associate Engineer with the California Department of Public Health, Drinking Water Program.

 Cary Lopez is a biological oceanographer who worked at the USGS from 2000 to 2005.
 She has a BA degree in biology and marine science from University of Alabama